Alison Saar: Early career

-In 1981, after graduating from Otis College of Art and Design, Saar and her husband, Tom Leeser, also an artist, moved to New York City.
+In 1981, after graduating from Otis College of Art and Design, Saar and her husband, Tom Leeser, moved to New York City.
 Together, they transformed a warehouse space in Chelsea into a loft apartment, and the tin tiles she found inside their apartment and other 19th- and early 20th-century buildings became a recurrent image in her sculptural works afterward.

 In 1983, Saar was an artist in residence in Harlem at the Studio Museum.
 She took had another residency in New Mexico in 1985.
 There, she integrated both her urban style with Southwest Native American and Mexican influences.

 Saar lived in New York for 15 years, had two children, Kyle and Maddy and moved back to Los Angeles, where she currently lives.